TIBCOSoftware/snappydata/docs/howto.md

 **Configure a SnappySession**:

 The code below shows how to initialize a SparkSession.
-Here the property `snappydata.connection` instructs the connector to acquire cluster connectivity and catalog meta data, and registers it locally in the Spark cluster.
+Here the property `snappydata.connection` instructs the connector to acquire cluster connectivity and catalog metadata and registers it locally in the Spark cluster.
 Its value is consists of  locator host and JDBC client port on which the locator listens for connections (default 1527).

 ```
     val spark: SparkSession = SparkSession